rheannemcintosh/treehouse-php-media-library/README.md

 - Allow for media items to be added through admin functionality

 ## Fun Fact
-This was on of the first PHP tutorials I ever did, which ended with me landing my current job less than a year later!
+This was one of the first PHP tutorials I ever did, which ended with me landing my current job less than a year later!